Mtnikmaram/artgallery/README.md

 ![Sign In](static/readme/accounts_login_.png)

 ### **Sign Out**
-When the user clicks sign out in the menu bar a confirmation page is being showed so that the user don't accidently sign out.
+When the user clicks sign out in the menu bar a confirmation page is being showed so that the user don't accidentally sign out.

 ![Sign Out](static/readme/accounts_logout_.png)